waynetee/tp/docs/DeveloperGuide.md

 ### Import feature

-The import feature imports from csv file of buyers/properties chosen by the user, to the AddressBook.
+The import feature imports from a csv file of buyers/properties chosen by the user, to the AddressBook.

 [opencsv](http://opencsv.sourceforge.net/) is a simple library for reading and writing CSV in Java.
 PropertyWhiz uses opencsv when importing (and exporting) csv files.